kelltom/OS-Bot-COLOR/README.md

+**Last updated July 18, 2022.** Some information may be inaccurate.

 # osrs-bot
  A program that can execute a variety of automation tools for Old School RS.
  This project is a work in progress and is not yet complete.